The Power Of Postbiotics: What They Are & How They Support Our Overall Health

 A challenge with these substances is that even after taking pre- and probiotics, many people don't have the right microbiome to produce optimal amounts of postbiotics, which is why supplementation is emerging as a unique solution.

-There are several different postbiotic compounds that have already been identified.
+There are several different postbiotic compounds2 that have already been identified.
 These include short-chain fatty acids (SCFAs), vitamins, polysaccharides, proteins, and lipids—each exerting its own beneficial effect.
 While researchers are still discovering the many ways postbiotics affect our health, the following have been well studied with promising results demonstrating their benefits.

 Postbiotics & their effect on human health: